Navy Psychology Careers

 Some Navy psychologists are also responsible for working with and treating service members after they have been discharged from the Navy.
 This usually involves treating mental and emotional problems that are caused by the stress of war, such as substance abuse, depression, or post-traumatic stress disorder.

 In order to help sailors in need of mental treatment, Navy psychologists must usually be very close to them.
 This usually means that they live and work on board Navy vessels, such as large ships and submarines.
 Aspiring Navy psychologists with a proclivity toward seasickness, however, may be able to work in naval and military clinics, hospitals, and deployment and recruitment centers.

-What Are the Education Requirements For a Navy Psychology Career?
+What Are the Education Requirements to Become a Navy Psychologist?

 Starting a Navy psychology career is similar to starting a traditional psychology career.
 Students interested in starting a Navy psychology career should first earn bachelor's degrees in an area like general psychology, clinical psychology, or counseling psychology.

 Aspiring Navy psychologists are also required to earn graduate degrees as well, such as master's degrees and doctoral degrees.
 These degrees can be earned at traditional universities, but many individuals pursuing navy psychology careers will usually choose to attend a naval or military school to enroll in the clinical psychology Ph.
 D. program at the Uniformed Services University of the Health Sciences.
 Tuition for this education is free for individuals who promise to enlist in the military for a certain amount of time.

 A one year internship as a Navy psychologist is also usually required before starting a Navy psychology career.